People explore a jelly bean-themed room at the Museum of Ice Cream Chicago

 11. The Friends Experience

 If you’ve ever wanted to hang at Central Perk, or in Rachel and Monica's apartment, or lounge on the couch in front of that fountain from the opening credits scene, The Friends Experience offers the chance to do just that.
-With sets recreated from the '90s sitcom, the exhibit (now in New York, Las Vegas and several cities across the globe) offers multiple packages that include schwag and photos.
+With sets recreated from the '90s sitcom, the exhibit (now in New York, Las Vegas and other cities across the globe) offers multiple packages that include schwag and photos.

 Best for: Serious fans of Friends.